One of the most crucial questions we need to answer is how we battle and prevent ad fraud. Here is the answer.

 Finally, we are working on cryptography-based solutions to eliminate click fraud.

 Every user has a cryptographic identity, which is auto-generated in their own browser the first time they see an ad, and every interaction with the ad is in the form of signed messages.
-We can use that to defer the decision whether a user is genuine — the system will collect all signed messages.
+We can use that to defer the decision of whether a user is genuine — the system will collect all signed messages.
 If we determine that a user is fake at a later stage, we will simply exclude all messages signed by this user and recalculate.
 This gives us more flexibility in the way we determine user legitimacy.

 Another approach that will be optional for publishers/advertisers to enable is a simple proof-of-work: meaning that the cryptographic identity of the user will take some time to generate — e.g. 5 seconds.
 This will ensure click fraud is more expensive to achieve than the actual revenue it makes, therefore essentially eliminating it.